souvorinkg/discotraystudios.github.io/index.md

     title: Let's Get In Touch!
     background_style: bg-warning
     text: >-
       Ready to start your next project with us?
-Send us an email and we will get back to you as soon as possible!
+Send us a message and we will get back to you as soon as possible!
     actions:
     - title: Github